 Alternatively, a U.S. taxpayer that makes a "qualified electing fund" (a "QEF") election with respect to ITH generally will be subject to U.S. federal income tax on such U.S. taxpayer's pro rata share of ITH's "net capital gain" and "ordinary earnings" (as specifically defined and calculated under U.S. federal income tax rules), regardless of whether such amounts are actually distributed by ITH.
 U.S. taxpayers should be aware, however, that there can be no assurance that ITH will satisfy record keeping requirements under the QEF rules or that ITH will supply U.S. taxpayers with required information under the QEF rules, in event that ITH is a PFIC and a U.S. taxpayer wishes to make a QEF election.
 As a second alternative, a U.S. taxpayer may make a "mark-to-market election" if ITH is a PFIC and the Common Shares are "marketable stock" (as specifically defined).
-A U.S. taxpayer that makes a mark-to-market election generally will include in gross income, for each taxable year in which ITH is a PFIC, an amount equal to the excess, if any, of (a) the fair market value of the Common Shares.
+A U.S. taxpayer that makes a mark-to-market election generally will include in gross income, for each taxable year in which ITH is a PFIC, an amount equal to the excess, if any, of (a) the fair market value of the Common Shares as of the close of such taxable year over (b) such U.S. taxpayer's adjusted tax basis in the Common Shares.